civo/status/content/issues/2025-07-30-GPU-nodes-offline_LON2.md

 ---
 2025-07-30 11:24:00 UTC

-The data center provider continue to work towards resolve the problem.
+The data center provider continue to work towards resolving the problem.
 We will provide a further update within the next 15 minutes.

 ---
 2025-07-30 11:09:00 UTC